Maithil cuisine

-Maithil cuisine, also known as Mithila cuisine, is a part of Indian and Nepalese cuisine.
-It is the traditional cooking style of Maithils residing in the Mithila region of India and Nepal.
+Maithil cuisine, also known as Mithila cuisine, is the traditional cooking style of Maithils residing in the Mithila region of India and Nepal.
+It is a part of Indian and Nepalese cuisine.

 Maithil cuisine comprises a broad repertoire of rice, wheat, fish and meat dishes and the use of various spices, herbs and natural edibles.
 The cuisine is categorized by types of food for various events, from banquets, to weddings and parties, festival foods, and travel foods.

 The service style of the cuisine has little similarity with that of the French table d'hôte; all preparations are served together on a platter and consumed at once.
 The staple food is bhat (boiled rice), dal, roti, tarkari and achar, prepared from rice, lentils, wheat flour, vegetables, and pickles.
 The traditional cooking medium is mustard oil.
 Panchforan is a common blend of five spices: jeer, ajwain, mangrail, sounf and methi, and is akin to the panchforan of Bengal.

 Types of meat

-While Hindus do not eat beef, they will drink cow and buffalo milk.
-An old saying shows the importance of milk products in Maithil cuisine: “” (A meal is the meal that starts with ghee and ends with yogurt).
+Mutton and fish are the traditional non-vegetarian items.
+Chicken is also consumed, but it is seen as an inferior option.
+Mutton and fish have religious and cultural significance in the Mithila region as sacrificial offerings to goddess Durga and Kali.The Maithil Brahmin community of Mithila is one of the few non-vegetarian Brahmin communities in India, which otherwise is seen as a strictly vegetarian caste within Hinduism.